gnang/HypermatrixAlgebraPackage/README.md

 # Transposition hypermatrices.

 Transposition hypermatrices implement the analog of permutation matrices.
-The hypermatrix package implements functions for implementing permutation hypermatrices.
+The package implements the hypermatrix  analog of permutation matrices.
 We illustrate here their use for transposing the first and second row slices of a 3x3x3 hypermatrix

 ```python